-This culmination of longform improv training draws on all the skills you’ve learned from previous levels and explodes them into a universe of fun!
+IMPROV III: BEATS & BEYOND This culmination of longform improv training draws on all the skills you’ve learned from previous levels and explodes them into a universe of fun!
 You’ll learn to create group scenes, group games, and group openings; you’ll explore third beats and connecting storylines; you’ll explore forms such as the Monoscene, and the Harold, the original and most popular longform structure; most of all, you’ll work with other performers as a tight, dynamic, versatile unit to question, investigate, or just make fun of anything from the silly to the sublime.
 Eight sessions plus a class show.
+Prerequisite: Improv 2.

-Students who have completed Improv 1, 2 & 3 are eligible to sign up for Performance Workshops.
+IMPROV IV: TEAM PERFORMANCE Students who have completed Improv 1, 2 & 3 are eligible to sign up for Performance Workshops!
 Each workshop focuses on a particular improv form or style.
-Big Blue Door organizes students into teams and books runs of shows in Charlottesville venues, plus a few road shows.
+Big Blue Door organizes students into teams for runs of shows in Big Blue Door’s studio plus venues beyond!
 Performance Workshops take place throughout the year so improvisers can perform when their schedules permit.
-Also costs of Performance Workshops are much lower than costs of classes and the performers usually split the door, so they can actually make money doing great theater!
-Every year Big Blue Door will offer Performance Workshops in the Harold, Monoscene, Smallprov, and other formats or styles.
+We generally will run Harold teams in the winter and summer, Living Room, Monoscene or Smallprov in the spring, and Helix and Sleepover in the fall.

 Big Blue Door’s storytelling program explores the experiences of the more real person in the world, you.
 We start using the 6-8 minute oral format popularized by the Moth, and the New York storytelling scene.
 Big Blue Door is dedicated to creating fluid, confident, competent artists.
 You’ll learn to find and explore story material quickly, you’ll find a personal voice, and you be amazed by yourself and the people around you.